 4. It doesn't work in all weathers and all temperature conditions.
 Wind, rain and bright sunlight are all to be avoided.

 5. It doesn't mean the user is knowledgeable about building construction and building defects.
 Learning how to use a thermal-imager does not compensate for decades of building construction experience and knowledge.
 This is where we as Chartered Building Surveyors have an advantage.

 WHAT DOES THERMAL-IMAGING PROVIDE?

 1 In the hands of an experienced RICS Chartered Building Surveyor it can assist greatly in producing a holistic Condition Survey or Energy Audit of a building.

 3. OUTDOORS: It checks for thermal-bridging, heat-loss, air-filtration, incorrectly installed double-glazing or thermal insulation, uninsulated roofs, wall cavities and leaking flat roofs.
 NB.
 There are limitations, ask for details.

 4. SERVICES: A thermal-imager can detect overheating and subsequent fire risks in electrical intakes and consumer units, electrical pumps, etc.

 5. UNDER-FLOOR-HEATING: Enables a heat scan to show any irregularities in the hidden pipework, locates where the pipes are in order to avoid accidental damage, etc.

 WHY DO I NEED A CHARTERED BUILDING SURVEYOR?

 There are courses for certifying Thermographers and these are useful and beneficial.
 However in the hands of a person with inadequate building construction knowledge a thermal-imager is just another tool in the box and could be worse than not having one.

-At ALBION we have been using thermal-imaging for 7+ years.
+At ALBION we have been using thermal-imaging since 2010.
 As building surveyors we have over 35 years experience of construction and building inspections.